AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Inheritence.md

 # Inheritence in C#
 Inheritance is the ability of a class to be able to adopt the attributes (fields, properties, methods, and events) of another class, extending and building off of the base class.
+The class that the new class inherits from is called the base class and the class inheriting the properties is called the derived class.
+Unlike in some other languages such as Perl and C++, C# does not support [multiple inheritance](https://docstore.mik.ua/orelly/perl4/porm/ch11_06.htm)
+(the ability for a derived class to have more than one base class).
+If you need to 'inherit' from multiple base classes, you have to use [interfaces](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/interfaces) instead.

 ## Key Points
 - Inheritance allows for [D.R.Y. coding](https://dzone.com/articles/is-your-code-dry-or-wet) by increasing [code reusability](https://www.c-sharpcorner.com/UploadFile/201fc1/what-is-code-reuse-and-why-we-use-it/).
-- Classes can only inherit from one class.
-If you need to inherit from
+- Multiple inheritance in C# can be achieved through the use of interfaces.

 ## Simple Inheritence
 ```C#